 While Kenya doesn’t inspect diplomatic shipments, diplomats must be present in the country for customs clearance when their shipments arrive.
 Diplomats must also process their Pro 1B and 1A forms while in the country.

-4. You Need These Documents to Import Household Goods and Personal Effects
+4. Documents You Need to Import Household Goods and Personal Effects

 You’ll need the following documents to import household goods and personal effects into Kenya: